ImanelSakaan/CST8913-Lab11/MigrationPlan.md

 Azure Migrate is a comprehensive toolset that helps discover, assess, and migrate on-premises workloads to Azure.

 **Data to collect:**  OS, software inventory, performance metrics, dependencies, backup schedules.
+###Types of Data to Collect
+**Operating System Information:** Version of Ubuntu Linux running on the servers (to ensure compatibility with Azure services).
+**Software Inventory:** Information about installed software packages, including NGINX, Node.js, PostgreSQL, Redis, and HAProxy.
+**Dependencies:** Identify interdependencies between the web servers (frontend), API servers (backend), database (PostgreSQL), and cache (Redis).
+**Server Performance Metrics:** CPU, memory, storage, and network utilization for each of the components to determine the sizing requirements for Azure.
+**Backup and Restore Data:** Current backup schedules and configurations to ensure compliance with Tailwind OpenCare’s backup and recovery requirements.

 **Credentials and Permissions:**  Managed using Azure Active Directory and Azure Key Vault for secure storage.